 The surprise even came right from the group stage when the 2017 champion Netherlands was defeated by two formidable opponents, England and France, forcing them to stop playing quite early.
-The three teams that once dominated Europe could not continue, which is the factor that increases the attractiveness of the tournament that is taking place very excitingly in Switzerland.
+The three teams that once dominated Europe could not go on, which is the factor that increased the attractiveness of the tournament that is taking place very excitingly in Switzerland.

 England, the reigning champions, had a difficult start to the tournament, but the further they went, the more they showed their mettle.
-Coming from behind to equalise and then winning a hard-fought penalty shootout against Sweden in the quarter-finals, they demonstrated the "iron spirit" of the team under coach Sarina Wiegman.
-Key players such as Lucy Bronze, Alessia Russo and goalkeeper Hannah Hampton are helping England maintain their hope and determination to defend their title.
+Coming from behind to equalize and then winning against Sweden in the quarter-finals after a hard-fought penalty shootout proved the "steel spirit" of the team under coach Sarina Wiegman.
+Key players like Lucy Bronze, Alessia Russo and goalkeeper Hannah Hampton are helping England maintain their hope and determination to defend their title.

 France and Germany, two names always in the group of championship candidates, will face off fiercely in the quarter-finals in the early morning of July 20.
-France has an unbeaten record in the group stage, has an even squad, and is more than capable of exploding thanks to key players such as Delphine Cascarino and Kadidiatou Diani.
-Meanwhile, Germany, although no longer maintaining the dominance of the past, is still a "nemesis" for any team, especially when it has won the Women's Euro 8 times since 1984.
+France has an unbeaten record in the group stage, has a balanced force, and is more than capable of exploding thanks to key players such as Delphine Cascarino and Kadidiatou Diani.
+Meanwhile, Germany, although no longer maintaining the dominance of the past, is still a "nemesis" opponent for any team, especially when it has won the Women's Euro 8 times since 1984.

 England team overcomes difficulties spectacularly on the journey to defend the title.
 (Photo: UEFA)

 Spain, the 2023 Women's World Cup and 2024 Nations League champions, are proving their unrivalled strength.
-Winning all three group stage matches with 14 goals and only conceding three, Spain emerged as the number 1 candidate for the first European Championship in history.
+Winning all three group stage matches with 14 goals and only conceding three, Spain emerged as the number 1 candidate for the European Championship for the first time in history.
 The pair of Aitana Bonmatí and Alexia Putellas continue to be a great source of inspiration in attack, helping "La Roja" demonstrate a dominating, fast and technical style of play.

 The most interesting phenomenon of this year's tournament is Switzerland, the home team, who made their first appearance in the quarter-finals.
-With a tight defensive counter-attacking style and a courageous fighting spirit, Switzerland has caused many difficulties for the European "big sisters".
-The quarter-final match against Spain is considered a real challenge for coach Pia Sundhage and her team, but who knows, maybe the home field will help them continue their fairy tale.
+With a tight counter-attacking style of play and a brave fighting spirit, Switzerland caused many difficulties for the "big sisters" of Europe.
+The quarter-final match against Spain is considered a real challenge for coach Pia Sundhage and her team, but who knows, maybe the home field will help them continue writing the fairy tale.

 Will Spain reach the top of Europe, England successfully defend their title, or will an unexpected scenario occur?
 The answer will be revealed after the fiery matches ahead.